-- 1. No carbonated beverages are to be brought into the lunchroom (Coke, Pepsi, etc.) - 2.
-No "fast food" meals are to be brought into the lunchroom in theiroriginal wrappers. - 3.
-No meals are to be delivered to the schools to be eaten in thelunchroom. - 4.
-Our campuses are closed campuses; therefore, no one should leavecampus to purchase meals. - 5.
-Neither food nor drink can be withheld as a punishment or restriction.

-6. Non-nutritive food cannot be offered for sale anytime during the school day, or immediately before or after meal services.
+- 1. No carbonated beverages are to be brought into the lunchroom.
+(Coke, Pepsi, etc.) - 2.
+No "fast food" meals are to be brought into the lunchroom in their original containers. - 3.
+No meals are to be delivered to the schools to be eaten in the lunchroom. - 4.
+Our campuses are closed campuses; therefore, no one should leave campus to purchase meals. - 5.
+Non-nutritive food cannot be offered for sale anytime during the school day, or immediately before or after meal services. - 6.
+Food brought from home, cannot be taken from kids. - 7.
+Neither food nor drink can be withheld as a punishment or restriction. - 8.
+Students cannot be isolated during meal times